HOME WISE Uranium Project > Radiation >

 "In this 2001 Report, the United Nations Scientific Committee on the Effects of Atomic Radiation has completed a comprehensive review of the hereditary risks to offspring following parental exposure to radiation.
 This report includes an evaluation of those diseases, which have both hereditary and environmental components, the so-called multifactorial diseases.
 The new information presented in this report suggests that radiation is less likely to have adverse genetic effects than had been assumed.
 This report provides a unique scientific basis for estimating radiation risk, establishing radiation protection and safety standards and regulating radiation sources for governments and organizations throughout the world."

-> View UN announcement external link
+> View UN announcement

 > Access full text